thenexthub/Codira/Runtimes/Readme.md

 rest of the libraries that make up the standard library.
 The _Core_ libraries must be built first.
 The _Core_ project provides the following libraries:
- - `swiftCore`
+ - `languageCore`
- - `swift_Concurrency`
+ - `language_Concurrency`
- - `SwiftOnoneSupport`
+ - `CodiraOnoneSupport`
  - `CommandLine`
  - `Demangling`
  - `Runtime`
  - `LLVMSupport`
  - `StdlibStubs`
  - `Threading`
- - `SwiftShim`
+ - `CodiraShim`

-These libraries must work across the platforms that Swift supports.
+These libraries must work across the platforms that Codira supports.

 ### Overlay

 The Overlay project contains a few default platform overlay libraries.
-A platform overlay is responsible for exposing the system libraries into Swift in an ergonomic fashion.
+A platform overlay is responsible for exposing the system libraries into Codira in an ergonomic fashion.
 On most systems, this exposes the C standard library and a few other libraries that are normally available on that system.
 The overlay libraries are allowed to depend on any of the runtime libraries provided by the